Hands On With The Cartier ID Two

 1- Vacuum case

-To shield the oscillator from air resistance as it beats, the interior of the 42 mm Ceramyst transparent ceramic single-block case (front glass part of case) is a vacuum.
+To shield the oscillator from air resistance as it beats, the interior of the 42 mm Ceramyst transparent ceramic single-block case (front glass part of the case) is a vacuum.
 Caseback is attached without any screws.
 Airtightness is reinforced by using gaskets doped with nanoparticles.

 2- Barrels with double fiberglass springs

 For the first time in watchmaking history, the springs providing energy to the watch movement have been made not in metal, but in glass microfiber.
-Microfiber is far more flexible, and can therefore provide much greater energy, with less effort, giving a considerable increase in power.
+Microfiber is far more flexible, and can, therefore, provide much greater energy, with less effort, giving a considerable increase in power.

 3- DRIE technology